 A graduate of the College is permitted to audit free of charge any course that he/she successfully completed while a student at Lackawanna College.
-Graduates auditing courses that involve lab fees are required to pay these fees.
-Others wishing to audit a course may do so but are required to pay the tuition and fees.
+Graduates auditing courses that involve lab fees are required to pay these fees.)
+Non-degree seeking students wishing to audit a course may do so but are required to pay the tuition and fees.